 How does smartscreen reputation work?
 Will I get instant reputation?

-Your Azure trusted signing account will start off with a base level of reputation.
-Reputation now belongs to the code signing identity, no longer the individual certs (as the actual certs are rotated daily and are now an implementation detail).
+Yes.
+Reputation now belongs to the code signing identity validation, no longer the individual certs (under the hood, the actual certs are rotated daily and are now an implementation detail as you never directly possess them).

 Can I give my devs access to the account?